ydydsnyd/mono/doc/docs/byob/remote-mutations.md

     // Run the entire push in one transaction. await tx(async t => {
       // Get the previous version for the affected space and calculate the next
       // one.
+Eagerly lock the space row with "for upate" to serialize write
+      // access to the space.
       const {version: prevVersion} = await t.one(
-        'select version from space where key = $1', defaultSpaceID,
+        'select version from space where key = $1 for update', defaultSpaceID,
       );
       const nextVersion = prevVersion + 1;